-- 9.5.6.
-Steps of Using a Paid Ability - a.
-Choose the paid ability to use and declare the intent to use it. - b.
+9.5.6.
+Steps of Using a Paid Ability

+- a.
+Announce the intent to trigger the paid ability. - b.
 Pay the trigger cost.
-The ability is considered used.
+The ability and its source are considered used.
 "When used" abilities meet their trigger conditions.
 (The cost-paid checkpoint then occurs.) - c.
-The ability is triggered and its effects become imminent. - d.
-Abilities can modify, prevent, or avoid the imminent effects. - e.
-Resolve the ability's effects. - f.
+Announce any targets for the ability's first instruction.
+That instruction then becomes imminent. - d.
+An interrupt window occurs, during which abilities can modify, prevent, or avoid the imminent effects. - e.
+Resolve the instruction, applying any changes to its effects from interrupts that were resolved. - f.
+A checkpoint occurs. - g.
+If there are more instructions to resolve, announce any targets for the next instruction.
+That instruction then becomes imminent.
+Return to (d). - h.
 Resolution of the paid ability is complete.